INL/clariah-fcs-endpoints/README.md

 ## Using CLARIAH FCS corpora
 * A web interface for only the Dutch corpora is available here: https://portal.clarin.inl.nl/fcscorporav2
-* The CLARIN FCS web interface, consisting of all European corpora, also features access to the Dutch FCS corpora:  https://spraakbanken.gu.se/ws/fcs/2.0/aggregator/#
+* The CLARIN FCS web interface, consisting of all European corpora, also features access to the Dutch FCS corpora:  https://spraakbanken.gu.se/ws/fcs/2.0/aggregator/# .
+For this, it utilizes the backend hosted at the INT: https://portal.clarin.inl.nl/fcscorpora/clariah-fcs-endpoints/sru

 ## Corpora
 CLARIAH FCS Corpora currently has initial basic support for corpora based on [Blacklab Server](https://inl.github.io/blacklab) (INT corpora) and [MTAS](https://meertensinstituut.github.io/mtas/) (Nederlab).
 The following corpora are included: